SinaKhalili/latex-examples/README.md

 # latex-examples
-Some snippets of LaTeX commands
+Some snippets of (somewhat advanced) LaTeX commands

+I made a [video](https://youtu.be/Gf6grCFgGiQ) about this too!